Board of Trustee Profiles

 Ms. Whitham was elected to the Board of Trustees in 2010 and currently serves on the Academic and Student Affairs, Audit, and Executive Committees.

-Mr. Bamforth serves on the MassBio Board, Entrepreneurial Scotland Board, Wentworth Institute of Technology Board and the Board of Avid Bioservices.
+Mr. Bamforth serves on the MassBio Board, Entrepreneurial Scotland Board, Wentworth Institute of Technology Board, the Boards of Continuus Pharmaceuticals and Avid Bioservices.
 He has a B.S. in Chemical Engineering from Strathclyde University and an M.B.A. from Henley Management College.
-He is a parent of Wentworth student.
+He is a parent of Wentworth graduate.

 Jack Blaisdell (Wentworth Institute 1970, A.S.
 Mechanical Design Engineering; Wentworth College of Technology 1972, B.S.
 Mechanical Engineering Technology) worked 34 years for United Parcel Service before his retirement in 2005.